CalmDownVal/webhook-summary/readme.md

 ## Naming

-It is important not to name the job with a custom name.
-GitHub Actions will then automatically assign the key as its name (i.e. name will be `send-summary`).
+It is important *not* to name the job with a custom name.
+This ensures GitHub Actions will assign the name to the same string as its key (in the above example name will be set to `send-summary`).

-If you rename the action to anything else, the script will fail to identify the job and it will be included in the summary.
+If you rename the action to anything else, the script will fail to identify its job and include it in the summary.

 This awkward requirement is due to a missing feature in GitHub's APIs that makes reliably identifying jobs by their key almost impossible: